-Policies for Husbandry Procedures

-Toe-Clipping Policy M40 Toe-Clipping Policy Auditor Note: select only as applicable. □ Toe-clipping is NOT performed routinely on either the hens or the toms (If true, select this bullet, skip the following bullets, and mark "Yes" to this audit item.
+Policies for Husbandry Procedures Toe-Clipping Policy Auditor Note: select only as applicable.
+Toe-clipping is NOT performed routinely on either the hens or the toms (If true, select this bullet, skip the following bullets, and mark "Yes" to this audit item.
 Otherwise, leave blank and proceed to next bullets.)
-OR □ Toe-clipping is performed routinely on the hens; □ Toe-clipping policy for hens and toms is available which includes: (select only as applicable:) □ Poults are sourced from a company hatchery that performs toe-clipping within the first 24 hours of life by microwave trimming and that is certified by the American Humane Certified TM program.
-OR □ Poults are sourced from an outside hatchery that performs toe-clipping within the first 24 hours of life, using microwave trimming devices.
-A Certificate of Conformance must be available from the outside hatchery stating that toe-clipping was performed by properly trained and proficient personnel using appropriate, well-maintained equipment per all requirements detailed in this Toe-Clipping Policy and applicable animal welfare standards. □ Yes □ No □ N/A /25 Policy for Other Procedures M41 Snood-Trimming The practice of snood-trimming is contrary to the principles of American Humane and must NOT be performed.
-Caponization &amp; Dubbing The practices of caponization and dubbing are not typically performed on modern turkey farms.
-Neither practice is permitted under the American Humane Animal Welfare Standards. □ Yes □ No □ N/A /25
+OR ☐ Toe-clipping is performed routinely on the hens; ☐ Toe-clipping is performed routinely on the toms; and ☐ Yes A Toe-Clipping Policy for hens and toms is available which includes: 125 M40 ☐ No (select only as applicable:) □ N/A Poults are sourced from a company hatchery that performs toeclipping within the first 24 hours of life by microwave trimming and that is certified by the American Humane CertifiedTM program.
+OR Poults are sourced from an outside hatchery that performs toeclipping within the first 24 hours of life, using microwave trimming devices.
+A Certificate of Conformance must be available from the outside hatchery stating that toe-clipping was performed by properly trained and proficient personnel using appropriate, well-maintained equipment per all requirements detailed in this Toe-Clipping Policy and applicable animal welfare standards.
+Policy for Other Procedures Snood-Trimming The practice of snood-trimming is contrary to the principles of American ☐ Yes Humane and must NOT be performed. /25 M41 ☐ No Caponization & Dubbing N/A The practices of caponization and dubbing are not typically performed on modern turkey farms.
+Neither practice is permitted under the American

+Humane Animal Welfare Standards.